swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 * Put comments at the beginning of functions to provide help for that function.
 * Annotate your code!
 * Specify default values for arguments when defining a function using `name = value` in the argument list.
-* arguments can be passed by matching based on name, by position, or by omitting them (in which case the default value is used).
+* Arguments can be passed by matching based on name, by position, or by omitting them (in which case the default value is used).

 #### Next Steps

 We now have a function called analyze to visualize a single data set.
 We could use it to explore all 12 of our current data sets like this:

-<pre class='in'><code>analyze('inflammation-01.csv')
+<pre class='in'><code>analyze("inflammation-01.csv")
-analyze('inflammation-02.csv')
+analyze("inflammation-02.csv")
 #...
-analyze('inflammation-12.csv')</code></pre>
+analyze("inflammation-12.csv")</code></pre>

 but the chances of us typing all 12 filenames correctly aren't great, and we'll be even worse off if we get another hundred files.
 What we need is a way to tell R to do something once for each file, and that will be the subject of the next lesson.